Tick-Talk/Protocol/README.md

 # Tick Talk Protocol
-### Current Protocol Version: v1.0.0-alpha
+### Current Protocol Version: v1.0.0
 ------------------------------------------
 **Created by Gregory Conrad in March 2018**

 Tick Talk is a fully open source communication platform that aims to provide anyone with any device a secure way to communicate.

 Features that sets Tick Talk apart:
-* We use a renowned open source encryption library (libsodium) which has been tested by many experts
+* We use a renowned open source encryption library (libsodium) which has been trusted by many popular applications
 * Tick Talk ensures full encryption when talking to others in a group chat and in private messaging
 * Many modern features desired by users are already implemented, and the list is only growing!
+See below to give us more feature ideas
-* Anyone paranoid or not can run their own server if they so choose
+* Anyone paranoid (or not) can run their own Tick Talk server if they so choose.
+This ensures their data's security
-* Come up with other selling points

 For how Tick Talk operates (and just more information in general), see the following files:
 * How a client operates (and features to implement): see [Client.md](https://github.com/Tick-Talk/Protocol/blob/master/Client.md)